angular/quickstart/README.md

 ### End-to-end (E2E) Tests

 **BEFORE RUNNING THE FIRST TEST** you must update the Selenium webdriver.
-Run `npm webdriver:update`.
+Run `npm run webdriver:update`.

 E2E tests are usually at the project root, above the `app` folder.
 Their filenames must end in `e2e-spec.js`.